Deborahaina/clickable-bidirectional-graphs/README.md

 # clickable-graphs
-streamlit component that accepts click events and send data back to the streamlit app
+streamlit component that accepts click events and sends data back to the streamlit app to be used